-Several plots and regions have been added over the years, so a total of 231 plot clusters will examined in 2001 for crown dieback and crown transparency.
 Each plot cluster has five plots in similar stand conditions.
 One-half of the plot clusters represents maple stands managed as sugarbushes and one half in non-sugarbushes, where human disturbance is minimal.
-The plot clusters were distributed to represent a range of exposure to pollution and a range of initial stand decline conditions (although extremely declining stands were avoided to allow for trend determination): from Minnesota and Ontario to Maine and Nova Scotia to represent a wide geographical area and to cover a variety of physical and biological conditions in Southeastern Canada and the Northeastern United States (Fig. 2).
+The plot clusters were distributed to represent a range of exposure to pollution and a range of initial stand decline conditions (although extremely declining stands were avoided to allow for trend determination).